 When it comes to advertising, small business owners often have quite different requirements and opportunities compared to big companies.
 Quite often they have more exacting demands, because, unlike their big counterparts, they cannot afford inefficiency – usually they are forced to operate on small scale and budgets, but expect high return on investment (ROI).
-Alas, here are 6 things that might maximize your SMB’s ROI for your next campaign.
+Alas, here are 6 things that might maximize your SMB’s ROI for your next campaign which we deemed what’s the best for small businesses.

 1. Track Your Ads